University of Chicago, Divinity School

 |Position:||Tenure Track Faculty|

 The Divinity School is the graduate professional school for the academic study of religion at the University of Chicago, a private research university.
-Faculty in the School teach Ph.D. students in eleven areas of study, and Master's students in M.A., M.Div., and A.M.R.S. programs, offering courses at the introductory, intermediate, and advanced levels.
-Undergraduate teaching is optional, but encouraged.
-Many faculty hold associate appointments in humanities or social science departments and professional schools of the University; such associations are likewise encouraged.
-A normal teaching load is four courses per year on a quarter system; in most cases that leaves one quarter open for research in residence (in addition to summers free for scholarship).
+Faculty in the School teach graduate students in its Ph.D., M.A., M.Div., and A.M.R.S. programs; and undergraduates in the College.
+Many members of the faculty hold associate appointments in humanities or social science departments and professional schools of the University.

 |Primary Category:||Religious Studies and Theology